abpio/abp-commercial-docs/en/ui/angular/password-complexity-indicator-component.md

 # Password Complexity Indicator
-`PasswordComplexityIndicatorService` is for calculating the password complexity.
+The `PasswordComplexityIndicatorService` is for calculating the password complexity.

 - Set default values in `PasswordComplexityIndicatorService`:
   - colors